 Client(s): Massachusetts Department of Public Health (DPH)

-Services: Applied Research & Evaluation, Health Systems Transformation
+Services: Health Systems Transformation, Applied Research & Evaluation

 Technical Expertise: Aging, Chronic Disease Management, Environmental Health, Health Care Reform, Health Disparities, Integrated Care Models, Primary Care

-In 2012, an estimated 21.1 million adults had asthma and 17.1% were aged 65 and older in US.
-In Massachusetts (MA), older adults have the highest mortality rate and the second highest hospitalization rate for asthma in the state.
+In Massachusetts (MA), older adults have the highest mortality rate and the second-highest hospitalization rate for asthma in the state.
 Black and Hispanic older adults have 3 times higher hospitalization rates for asthma than their White counterparts.
 In addition, Hispanic older adults have significantly higher asthma prevalence than Whites.

 This study aims to improve asthma outcomes and quality of life for Black and Hispanic older adults with asthma by adding a team-based intervention that includes a home-visiting community health worker (CHW), visiting nurse, and pharmacist to the primary care team.
 JSI will assess whether this approach, which is evidence-based for children, is feasible when applied and adapted to the older adult population.

 The pilot study will evaluate the effectiveness of intervention design, methods, and protocols.
 In addition, ROAAD will track improvements in patient self-management and improved environmental triggers composite scores, with a resultant reduction in emergent healthcare utilization and improvement in asthma control and quality of life.

 View our poster presentation, providing a high-level summary of our initial study outcomes.